peka01/helpdoc/ntr-test/docs/en/overview.md

-# Welcome to your new world - a world of training!
+# Welcome to your new world - the world of education!
-Forget complicated systems and paperwork.
+Forget about difficult systems and paperwork.
 Here's a simple and easy solution to organize training - so you can focus on what really matters.
 ## What's in it for you?
 ### As a participant:
 - **Easy to join**: Sign up for trainings in seconds